Terms and conditions for supply

 If a client requires longer payment terms than 60 days from date of invoice, The Noise Chap Ltd. reserves the right to request copies of the annual accounts covering the current and previous two full years of trading to confirm creditworthiness of the company before agreeing to such terms.

-Payments are only accepted by bank transfer.
+Payments are only accepted by bank transfer, cheques are not accepted.

 Large companies love their computer systems and always trot out that they are 'to help suppliers manage their invoicing better' as the reason for some crazily complex online portal.
 I am fed up of dealing with these online portals - they may be easy for the client's accounts department but they are not easy when you have to log into portal after portal, none of which ever work properly.
 Seriously big companies - fire the IT people who sold you this rubbish and just hire another accountant - it will be cheaper and it will work better.
 And accountants can make coffee.
 On more than one occasion invoices have been lost into those things never to be paid so I would rather lose work than deal with those sodding portal things again - I'm looking at you Sainsbury's, you're on my naughty naughty spanky no-supply list until you get rid of that bloody portal.